Sasha7b9/Earth2151/README.md

 You can download the latest version from here :
 You can download the archive with resources from here :

+    Settings (file conf/Earth2151_config.cfg):
+  displayFull - fullscreen - 0/1
+  displayHeight
+  displayWidth

+  Download the archive with resources or unzip it using the program "https://github.com/Arkezar/EarthTool" to the appropriate catalogs:
+  Data/Earth2150 for Escape from the Blue Planet,
+  Data/Earth2150-LS for The Moon Project,
+  Data/Earth2150-MP for Lost Souls.
+  You can select the desired directory for work in the "Settings" menu.
+    Note.
+Levels created in one version may not be readable when another version is selected.

+    To load a level, follow these steps:
+  1. Click to "Viewer".
+  2. Click "Load" in the lower right corner.
+  3. In the window that opens, select the desired level and click button "Load".

+To exit the program, press tilde and type "quit" without quotes.

 ## Links

 https://github.com/GvardianDLVII/EarthFileApi